-Assistant Professor, Division of Pelvic Medicine and Reconstructive Surgery, Department of Urology.
+Clinical Professor of Urology, Division of Pelvic Medicine and Reconstructive Surgery.
 Dr. Kim completed her MD at Baylor College of Medicine, Urology residency training at Cleveland Clinic, and Pelvic Medicine and Reconstructive Surgery fellowship at UCLA.
 Her clinical areas of interest include voiding dysfunction, vaginal prolapse, and genitourinary reconstruction.
 She performs pelvic floor reconstruction, laparoscopic, and robotically-assisted surgery.
 More >

 Assistant Clinical Professor of Urology.
 Dr. Ng earned her medical degree from Albany Medical College and her Masters in Public Health from Yale University.
 She subsequently completed her Urology Residency at UCLA and fellowship training in Genitourinary Reconstruction at Emory University.
+Dr. Ng is the Surgical Director for the UCLA Gender Health Program.
 Her clinical and research interests include urologic reconstruction with a focus on both male and female pelvic conditions, as well as general urology.
 More >

 Professor of Urology and Obstetrics and Gynecology, Chief of Female Pelvic Medicine and Reconstructive Surgery (FPMRS) and Fellowship Director for that ACGME accredited program.
 Dr. Nitti also holds the Shlomo Raz Chair in Urology.
 He completed his medical degree at the University of Rochester and Rutgers New Jersey Medical, completed his urology residency at SUNY Downstate in Brooklyn, NY and then completed a fellowship in female urology, neurourology and reconstructive urology at UCLA.
 Prior to coming to UCLA, Dr. Nitti was Professor of Urology and Obstetrics and Gynecology and Vice Chairman of Urology at New York University Langone Medical Center where he was also the FPMRS fellowship director.
 He is an authority in urodynamic techniques, medical and surgical therapies for urinary incontinence, pelvic organ prolapse, female pelvic reconstructive surgery and voiding dysfunction.